KatherineMichel/the-global-united-methodist-church-reimagined/README.md

 # The Global United Methodist Church Reimagined

-A GitBook Documenting a Research and Design Sprint
+A GitBook documenting a research and design sprint

 ![](cover.jpg)